Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Methodology

-On the other hand, in the validation process, the simulated sources flux densities are the realistic ones (no additional training factor is applied), that also allow us to compare our results with the Planck catalogues.
+On the other hand, in the validation process, the simulated source flux densities are the realistic ones (no additional training factor is applied) that also allow us to compare our results with the Planck catalogues.
 The validation simulation is built using realistic PS flux densities and realistic contaminants simulated in the same way as for the training ones (although the sky positions are always randomly chosen).
-Each validation patch is then provided to the trained network that returns an output map of recovered PS.
+Each validation patch is then provided to the trained network that returns an output map of recovered PSs\footnote{There is no background or instrumental noise residual in the FCN output.
+Therefore, there is no detection threshold or uncertainty associated with detected sources.}.
 An example of the PoSeIDoN output patch at the studied frequencies is shown in Fig. \ref{Fig:patches}, last column.
-Such output is then compared with the input PS only map for a performance analysis: estimation of the completeness, reliability and flux density accuracy.
+This output is then compared with the input PS-only map for a performance analysis: estimation of the completeness, reliability, and flux density accuracy.

-\subsection{Mexican Hat Wavelet 2}
+\subsection{Mexican hat wavelet 2}

-To assess PoSeIDoN performance, we also compare it against the MHW2 filter.
-The Mexican Hat Wavelet Family in the plane is derived by a applying the Laplacian operator iteratively to the 2D Gaussian \citep{GN06}.
-Any member of the family can be written in Fourier space as:
+To assess the performance of PoSeIDoN we also compare it to the MHW2 filter.
+The Mexican hat wavelet family in the plane is derived by applying the Laplacian operator iteratively to the 2D Gaussian \citep{GN06}.
+Any member of the family can be written in Fourier space as

 The first member of the family, $\psi_1$, is the traditional MHW.
 It is one of the first wavelets applied successfully to the detection of PS in flat CMB maps \citep{CAY00, VIE01}.
-The MHW2 is therefore the second member of the family, $\psi_2$, and it was demonstrated even more suited to the task than it predecessor \citep{GN06} or the theoretical optimal Matched Filter \citep{TEG98}.
-In fact, it was successfully applied to the WMAP data \citep{GN08, MAS09} and it became the standard filtering technique for the production of the PS catalogues for the \textit{Planck} mission \citep{ERCSC, PCCS, PCCS2}.
+The MHW2 is therefore the second member of the family, $\psi_2$, and it was demonstrated to be even more suited to the task than its predecessor \citep{GN06} or the theoretical optimal matched filter \citep{TEG98}.
+It was successfully applied to the WMAP data \citep{GN08, MAS09} and it became the standard filtering technique for the production of the PS catalogues for the \textit{Planck} mission \citep{ERCSC, PCCS, PCCS2}.
+The wavelet coefficients, $w_n(b, R),$ can be obtained for each member of the family as